 Contact Our Chicago, IL Practice Today

+Do you want a new tooth?
 Don’t let missing teeth keep you from the quality of life you deserve.
 Schedule a prosthodontics consultation with Dr. Fondriest at Lake Forest Dental Arts.
 We can help you determine a treatment plan to fit your goals and budget.
 Our team is proud to serve the metropolitan Chicago, IL area, including the Northwest and North Shore suburbs.
 Reach a member of our team by calling 847-234-0517.